 The Annual Procurement Plan should be approved by the AO on the recommendation of the PPC.
 The Plan should be kept under review throughout the financial year and be modified to take account of changes in Budget availability and end-user requirements.
 It should be submitted to the SPPA as part of reporting activities.

-A template for use in preparing the Annual Procurement Plan is at Annex 1.
+A template for use in preparing the Annual Procurement Plan is in Annex 1.
 Software is also available to assist the planning process.

 The PE should extract from the Annual Procurement Plan the major procurement packages that are proposed for the financial year and publish on its website advance information to alert providers on these opportunities, including the scheduled date at which bidding documents are expected to be available.